 You’ve been following TDGX.
 You love TDGX.
 We all love TDGX.
 And every week here at The Dynasty Guru, I am going to be bringing you commentary from our flagship experts’ league, directly from the participants themselves.
-Today we’re going to cover all of the transactions made post-draft, including a few trades–one involving an elite prospect and another involving a potential high-end starting pitcher.

 The goal here is to give you insight into the moves made by our group of experts so that you can use this information the next time you need to make a trade or prominent FA move in your league.
 So let’s not mess around with too much longer of an introduction.
 We’re going to break this up into three sections: trades, major league additions, minor league additions.